IMF retains 2.5% economic growth projection for Nigeria

 By Babajide Komolafe

-The International Monetary und, IMF, has retained its 2.5 per cent projection for Nigeria’s economic growth in 2021.
+The International Monetary Fund, IMF, has retained its 2.5 percent projection for Nigeria’s economic growth in 2021.

 IMF however upgraded its projection for the country’s economic growth in 2022 to 2.6 per cent.
 This represents a three basis point upgrade from the 2.3 per cent earlier projected in April.